thiyangt/DataAnalysiswithR/content/static/imprint2.md

 Do not publish video recordings of the workshop session without explicit consent from the authors.

+Due to guarantee everyone's privacy, we cannot make a recording available.

 This policy is licensed under the Creative Commons Zero license.